 There’s no best screen size to design for.
 Websites should transform responsively and fast at all screen resolutions on different browsers and platforms.
 Accessible.
 Mobile-friendly.
 Design for your audience, first.
 Design from 360×640 through 1920×1080.

 Duplicated content is often not manipulative and is commonplace on the web and often free from malicious intent.
 It is not penalised, but it is not optimal.
 Copied content can often be penalised algorithmically or manually.
 Don’t be ‘spinning’ ‘copied’ text to make it unique!

 The new Quality Rater Guidelines have been updated and make for an interesting read.
 If you do SEO for businesses, you’ll need to be up-to-date with them.
 I made an unmodified HTML version of the Google Quality Rater Guidelines (4mb) so I could easily link to specific sections for readers that are interested.

 I’ve used Wordpress for my CMS for over ten years.
-Here a repository of my Wordpress SEO tips, updated in 2020.
+Here a repository of my Wordpress SEO tips, updated.
 I keep this article updated.

 High-quality, unique, prominent and relevant content.
 High-quality natural links from other websites.
 Fast, responsive, easy-to-edit mobile friendly website.
 Adheres to Google Webmaster SEO Guidelines.
 Sensible user-friendly navigation.
 Simple.